 Walk ahead after crossing a small bridge and you are on a dream-like road.
 The day I was walking, I had clouds all around me, adding to the mystery and mystique of the place.
 I looked at the houses – small & large hidden in the midst of Deodar trees.
 None of the houses was at the level of the road – they were either uphill or downhill – a nature’s way of keeping you fit.

 Lal Tibba is the most famous part of this walk.
-If you walk early mornings, all you would see if people washing their horses and a closed red building.
+If you walk early morning, all you would see if people washing their horses and a closed red building.
 But on a clear day, this place is buzzing with activity as you get a clear view of the Himalayan ranges.
 Telescopes help you take a closer look at the peaks.
 Lal Tibba is like an edge overlooking the valley and keeping a keen eye on the mountain ranges.

 A beautiful stairway led to a lovely well carved, well-maintained house on top.
 It just seems to be right out of the dreams.
 Wonder who is the lucky family that lives here and even luckier are those who will inherit it.

 A stone gate, as always, invoked curiosity and as I peeped in, I realized it is the cemetery.
 I saw the beautiful graves, more like memorials surrounded by colorful flowers.
 They were just by the side of the road saying help to walkers as if remembering the days when they walked the same roads.

 You are almost at the end of this walk when you see Kellog’s Church and the Language school.

 Landour Language School

 At the Language school, I had an engaging conversation with the principal of the school – Sh Chitranjan Dutt.
-He walked me through the history of the school and how it helped the British officials learn the local languages.
+He walked me through the history of the school and how it helped British officials learn the local languages.
 How the course material was developed for many Indian languages.
 It is interesting that the school continues to attract language enthusiasts from around the world.

 Sister’s Bazaar Walk